 How To Make A Group Of Friends

 I've already written an article with a lot of more general advice about how to make friends.
-A more specific question I've gotten from a people is about how to make a group of friends.
+A more specific question is, "How do you make a group of friends?"
 From what some people have told me, they don't have a lot of problems making individual friends, that they can do one-on-one things with, but they also want a group of buddies to hang out with.
 Here are my thoughts on how to do that:

 When it comes to making friends, there's an element of randomness to it.
-You can put yourself out there with people, but you can't 100% control who those people are, or if they're going to be interested in being friends with you.
-If you do become friends with them, you can't really say what other social opportunities are going to be unlocked by that.
-Even if things are totally going your way, friendship groups still take time to form and solidify.
-A bunch of people may need to hang out together over several months before they really start to think of themselves as a 'group'.
+You can put yourself out there, but you can't 100% control who you'll meet, or if they'll be interested in being friends with you.
+If you do become friends with them, you can't really predict what other social options are going to be unlocked by that.
+Even if things are totally going your way, friendship groups still take time to come together and solidify.
+A bunch of people may need to hang out together over several months before they really start to think of themselves as a group.
 But if you keep at it for long enough, you should be able to form a pretty decent social life for yourself.

 Over the longer term things work out more in your favor.
-You've had enough time, and the chance to meet enough people, to try and mold the kind of friendship group you'd really like.
-In the short-term though, we can't always create the perfect social circle 'to order'.
+You'll have enough time, and chances to meet enough people, that you can try to mold the kind of friendship group you'd really like.
+In the short term though, you can't always create the perfect social circle "to order".
 Sometimes you'll try to form a group of buddies, and things just won't work out right away.

 It can help to keep that in mind and not get discouraged prematurely.
-This point isn't really a practical piece of advice, but I think it can be useful to keep in mind if, say, you've been in college for three weeks and are already getting frustrated that you don't have an amazing gang of lifelong friends yet.
+This point isn't really a practical piece of advice, but I think it can be useful to remember if, say, you've been in college for three weeks and are already getting frustrated that you don't have an amazing gang of lifelong friends yet.

-For everyone who's made an individual friend or two already, one route you can try is to meet their friends and see if you can join that exciting social circle.
-If you hang out with someone enough these opportunities will probably come up naturally.
+For everyone who's made an individual friend or two already, one route you can try is to meet their friends and see if you can join that existing social circle.
+If you hang out with someone enough these opportunities tend to come up naturally.
 Maybe you'll get invited to a big night out and meet everyone all at once.
 Or maybe a friend or two of theirs will come along when you do something like see a movie.

 There are also ways you can take the initiative to meet your friend's friends.
-If you catch wind that they do any kind of group activity together regularly (poker, biking, going out, etc.), you can ask to come along.
+If you catch wind that they do any kind of group activity together regularly (trying new restaurants, cycling, clubbing, etc.), you can ask to come along.
 If you're really bursting with initiative you could even plan some sort of party or larger get together yourself.

 Here it can be important to meet your friend's friends more than once, so they get used to the idea of having you around.
 You may not have a chance to get to know them all that well after meeting them just one time.